Empowering Life: A Fresh Outlook

 Join Us in Transforming Recovery Culture.

-We believe in changing the way we treat our Substance Use Disorder, and changing the way our world treats us.
+We believe in changing the way we treat our Substance Use.
 We do not have any objective or common goal in SUDA except what you want your life, and what your recovery to looks like.
-We base our success on your quality of life, and trust you to find your recovery in a safe space.
+We encourage you to use your own Substance Use Dialectic to create your recovery.
+We base our success on your quality of life, and trust you to find your recovery or life in a safe space.
 That safe space is SUDA.
 When you get to recover how you want without interference from others, that is the cheat code for long term recovery.
-Find what works for you, refine it, and define it on your terms.
+Find what works for you, refine it, and define it on your terms using a dialectic with yourself.
+A Substance Use Dialectic is taking the many subjective truths in our world and synthesizing the best path for yourself.
 Come find your path with SUDA where people telling you what to do is not the path, you are.
 Peace, Love, and Boundaries.

 Empowering Spaces for a Better Life

 In SUDA we believe you are everything you are looking for, and have lost that through the problematic use of substances.
-We don’t care about labels, people telling you what is best for you.
-It is not our priority, we each prioritize getting better boundaries in place.
+We don’t care about labels, or people telling you what is best for you.
+It is not our priority, we each prioritize each person finding their own dialectic and healthier boundaries.
 We emphasize self-empowerment and healthy boundaries with the substances and people around us.

 In SUDA recovery is defined by you and each individual creates their own path.
 No one is going to save you except yourself, we just provide the connection for you to empower yourself to recover.